I am an artist, historian and former politician. Also I love western boots.

 Art history is a jeweled necklace, a string of masterpieces threaded on inspiration from around the world.
 Yet art was made by, for, and about real people who led complex lives.

 A man who loved men and didn’t have wealth or a noble patron in 15th-century Venice could be burned alive in the Piazza San Marco.
-Ghosts walk in those grand cities and on the quiet streets of my own town, where no more than a century ago, it was permitted to shoot an Indian after dark.
+Ghosts walk in those grand cities and on the quiet streets of my own town.
 Forced servitude, kidnappings and massacres took place across California, including multiple occurrences here in Mendocino County.
 During the 1850s, the new state government’s official position was denial of rights and extermination was seen as inevitable.

-My current, four-year project, the huge historical narrative mural on the north wall of the Ukiah Valley Conference Center, is the result of these threads interweaving.
+The huge historical narrative mural on the north wall of the Ukiah Valley Conference Center, is the result of these threads interweaving.
 I can use all those hours of life drawing, all of that house painting, all my knowledge of narrative art through the centuries, and all my experience working with the public in administration.
 This is a public work for everyone and about everyone.
-It contains over sixty portraits so far and tells many stories of people who live here now.
+It contains over two-hundred portraits and tells many stories of people who live here now.
 People can see why this art has meaning.
 They understand the argument I once presented to a dear friend over dinner:

 Lauren Sinnott BA, BFA, MA